Supreme Court Decision Returns Power of the Purse to Congress

 The latter group, not exactly small farmers but also not large scale agriculture, are sort of becoming a petty bourgeoisie, who sell their products as commodities to the merchants.
 They may have a few hands, but often are still labouring.

 These people supported Trump.
-In so doing, they also supported the large scale production of food, even though they have seen many of their counterparts lose their farms, only to have their lands subsumed by large landowners.
+In so doing, they also supported the large scale production of food, even though they have seen many of their counterparts lose their farms, to have their lands subsumed by large landowners.

 They feel it is not simply the large scale agriculture bourgeois who have spared them, probably due to their political bent, that has given them prosperity, and allowed them to keep farming.
 Although they are clearly the chosen ones, they feel it has been their good business sense that has kept the farm.
 This is why they support Trump, even though economically they are on shaky ground; a few bad harvests and that’s it, bankruptcy follows.